Total Time:1 hour 20 min, including time to make the syrup

 For the hatch chile simple syrup:

-- 1 hatch chile, roughly chopped (leave the seeds and pith for added heat!)
+1 hatch chile, halved (leave the seeds and pith for added heat!)

 For the hatch chile symple syrup:

-- Place the sugar and water mixture on the stove top until the sugar has melted.
-Add the remaining ingredients and bring to a quick boil, then remove from heat and allow the ingredients to steep for an hour or so.
-Strain the syrup through a fine strainer and allow it to cool.
-Once cool, transfer to a glass container.
-Syrup will keep up to 3-4 days in the refrigerator.
+Place all of the ingredients for the simple syrup in a saucepan on the stove and bring to a quick boil.
+Remove from heat and allow the ingredients to steep for an hour or so.
+Strain the cooled syrup through a fine strainer to a glass container.

 For the Margaritas:

-- Muddle a bit of fresh hatch chili in the bottom of your cocktail shaker.
+Muddle the fresh hatch chili in the bottom of a cocktail shaker.